deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 ![status](https://img.shields.io/badge/License-MIT-lightgrey)

-![plot](../src/training/MVEUDA/figures/isomap_final.png)

 ---
-This project combines the emerging field of Domain Adaptation with Uncertainty Quantification, working towards applying machine learning to real scientific datasets with limited labelled data.
-For this project, simulated images of strong gravitational lenses are used as source and target dataset, and the Einstein radius $\theta_E$ and its aleatoric uncertainty $\sigma_\textrm{al}$ are determined through regression.

-Applying machine learning in science domains such as astronomy is difficult.
-With models trained on simulated data being applied to real data, models frequently underperform - simulations cannot perfectlty capture the true complexity of real data.
-Enter domain adaptation (DA).
-The DA techniques used in this work use Maximum Mean Discrepancy (MMD) Loss to train a network to being embeddings of labelled "source" data gravitational lenses in line with unlabeled "target" gravitational lenses.
-With source and target datasets made similar, training on source datasets can be used with greater fidelity on target datasets.
+This project combines Domain Adaptation (DA) with neural network (NN) Uncertainty Quantification (UQ) in the context of strong gravitational lens parameter prediction.
+We hope that this work helps take a step towards more accurate applications of deep learning models to real observed datasets, especially when the latter have limited labels.
+We predict the Einstein radius $\theta_\mathrm{E}$ from simulated multi-band images of strong gravitational lenses.
+Generally, to our knowledge, this is the first work in which domain adaptation and uncertainty quantification are combined, including for regression on an astrophysics dataset.

+### UQ: Mean-variance Estimation (MVE)

+For UQ, we use a mean-variance estimation (MVE) NN to predict the Einstein radius $\theta_\mathrm{E}$ and its aleatoric uncertainty $\sigma_\mathrm{al}$.
 Scientific analysis requires an estimate of uncertainty on measurements.
 We adopt an approach known as mean-variance estimation, which seeks to estimate the variance and control regression by minimizing the beta negative log-likelihood loss.

-To our knowledge, this is the first time that domain adaptation and uncertainty quantification are being combined, especially for regression on an astrophysical dataset.
+### Unsupervised Domain Adaptation (UDA)

+Applying deep learning in science fields like astronomy can be difficult.
+When models trained on simulated data are applied to real data, the models frequently underperform because simulations rarely perfectly capture the full complexity of real data.
+Enter domain adaptation (DA), a framework for

+In this work, we use unsupervised DA (UDA), where the target data The DA technique used in this work use Maximum Mean Discrepancy (MMD) Loss to train a network to being embeddings of labeled "source" data gravitational lenses in line with unlabeled "target" gravitational lenses.
+With source and target datasets made similar, training on source datasets can be used with greater fidelity on target datasets.
+Unuspervised DA aligns an unlabelled "target" dataset with a labeled "source" dataset, so that predictions can be performed on both with accuracy.
+That target domain has a domain shift that must be aligned.
+In our case, we add realistic astrophysical survey-like noise to strong lensing images in the target dataset, but no noise in the source dataset.

+![plot](../src/training/MVEUDA/figures/isomap_final.png)

 #### Coded By: [Shrihan Agarwal](https://github.com/ShrihanSolo)
 ---

 ### Datasets

-Domain Adaptation aligns an unlabelled "target" dataset with a labelled "source" dataset, so that predictions can be performed on both with accuracy.
-That target domain has a domain shift that must be aligned.
-In our case, we add realistic astrophysical survey-like noise to strong lensing images in the target data set, but no noise in the source dataset.
-For this project, both source and target datasets are generated using ```deeplenstronomy```.
-Below we show a single 3-band image simulated using the no-noise source dataset and DES-like noise target dataset, as a comparison.
+Both source and target datasets are generated using ```deeplenstronomy```.
+Below, we show a single 3-band image simulated using the no-noise source dataset and DES-like noise target dataset as a comparison.

 ![plot](../src/training/MVEUDA/figures/source_example.png)